qvantel/orcd-frontend/README.md

 ## Plugin installation
 To install a plugin you'll need to download the folder for the wanted plugin found in this repository.
-If you want to install the GeoMap panel plugin, you need to download the **geomap_panel** folder, if you want to install the Heatmap plugin, you need to download the **heatmap_panel** folder and if you want to install the Cassandra Health Metrics dashboard you need to download the **cassandra_health-panel** folder.
+If you want to install the GeoMap panel plugin, you need to download the **geomap_panel** folder, if you want to install the Heatmap plugin, you need to download the **heatmap_panel** folder and if you want to install the Cassandra Health Metrics dashboard you need to download the **cassandra_health_panel** folder.

 The script **containers.sh** in our [main repository](https://github.com/flygare/Qvantel) will start all backend containers and Grafana container where both of the panels are installed.